FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone2/UseCases/FranciscoRodrigues/README.md

 ---

-### Use Case Name: Navigate through the research tree
+### Use Case Name: Navigate research tree
-- **Description:** The player explores the research tree and sees what is already researched and what isn't.
+- **Description:** The player explores the research tree and the research possibilities.
 - **Primary Actor**: Player
 - **Secondary Actors**: Game System, Research System

 ---

-### Use Case Name: See the path to a technology
+### Use Case Name: Explore path to technology
-- **Description:** The player navigates through the research tree to see the connections of the technology.
+- **Description:** The player navigates through the research tree to see the connections of the technology. `Includes Navigate research tree`
 - **Primary Actor**: Player
 - **Secondary Actors**: Game System, Research System